Getting Started

 -

-If vSS/vDS port group is used, enable security settings on the trunk port group as below:
+If vSS/vDS port group is used, configure security settings on the trunk port group as described below.
+The required settings differ between vSS and vDS — read carefully.

-If NSX port group is used, ensure the type is Overlay and allow VLANs 0 to 4094 (or at a minimum VLANs 0,10-25 for Site A and 40-58 for Site-B).
+If NSX port group is used, ensure the type is Overlay and allow VLANs 0 to 4094 (or if using default VLANs, at a minimum VLANs 0,10-25 for Site A and 40-58 for Site-B; if using custom VLANs, VLAN 0 and custom VLAN range).
 Create custom segment profiles with settings as per below by navigating to Networking --> Segments tab on the left navigation bar, then click on Profiles tab on the right, click on Add segment profile and select the profiles as per below

 Figure: IP Discovery Profile in NSX